99Abdel/Blind-Tshirt-Sorting/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+See <a href=https://github.com/99Abdel/Blind-Tshirt-Sorting/blob/master/LICENSE>`LICENSE.txt`</a>  for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>